Candle Care Tips

 #5 Reuse Your Candle Vessel

 Your candle is finished when there is only 1/2-1/4 inches of wax left at the bottom of your vessel.
 If you continue to burn your candle, your vessel will get very hot and unsafe.
-Clean our your jar and reuse your vessel as a planter, whiskey tumbler, or whatever you'd like!
+Clean out your jar and reuse your vessel as a planter, whiskey tumbler, or whatever you'd like!
+Read this blog to get started repurposing your vessel!